-The AG had the freedom to consider whether, in the circumstances outlined above, an online marketplace (being, for the purposes of Article 14 of Directive 2000/31/EC on electronic commerce, an "information society provider" hosting information provided by its users), cannot be found liable for information provided by / stored at the request of its users, if both:
+The Advocate General had the freedom to consider whether, in the circumstances outlined above, an online marketplace (being, for the purposes of Article 14 of Directive 2000/31/EC on electronic commerce, an "information society provider" hosting information provided by its users), cannot be found liable for information provided by or stored at the request of its users, if both:

-- (i) The online marketplace does not have actual knowledge of the illegal activity or information. - (ii) The online marketplace acts swiftly to remove or disable access to such information upon obtaining such knowledge or awareness.
+- The online marketplace does not have actual knowledge of the illegal activity or information, and - The online marketplace acts swiftly to remove or disable access to such information upon obtaining such knowledge or awareness.

-The AG noted that lack of "actual knowledge" of an online marketplace that engages in "active behavior" in placing products on the market does not necessarily exempt the online marketplace from liability.
+The Advocate General noted that lack of "actual knowledge" of an online marketplace that engages in "active behavior" in placing products on the market does not necessarily exempt the online marketplace from liability.
 If an online marketplace is significantly involved in putting products on the market, it can be expected to show special care and diligence in matters regarding the legality of the goods they trade.
-The AG did not expressly address whether swift removal or disabling of access should mitigate this liability.
-The AG also did not address how online marketplaces should show such special care and diligence.
+The Advocate General did not expressly address whether swift removal or disabling of access should mitigate this liability.
+The Advocate General also did not address how online marketplaces should show such special care and diligence.